sivagamisiva/DE-HEXAWARE/Case_Studies/MongoDB/CS-1/readme.md

-# 📘 MongoDB Product Collection Project
+# 📘 MongoDB Product Collection CaseStudy

-This project focuses on working with MongoDB using Compass and Shell to manage a product collection.
+This case study focuses on working with MongoDB using Compass and Shell to manage a product collection.
 It involves creating a database, inserting JSON documents, and performing basic operations like filtering and retrieving product data.

 ---

 ## 🗂️ 1.
-Project Overview
+Case Study Overview

-In this project, I worked with MongoDB to:
+In this, I worked with MongoDB to:
 - Create a new database and collection
 - Insert sample product data using JSON
 - Explore and filter data using Mongo Shell